 - 1 pinch Saffron (crushed)

-- Sieve maida, salt and baking soda in a bowl.
+- Sieve maida, salt, baking soda and baking powder in a bowl.

 - Add ghee and mix nicely with your finger tips.